blacklane/go-libs/tracing/examples/README.md

-It shows the basic usage of our tracing package which provides [OpenTelemetry](https://opentelemetry.io/) middleware for [HTTP](https://golang.org/pkg/net/http/#Handler) and [Events](https://github.com/blacklane/go-libs/blob/master/x/events/events.go#L14) handlers as well as functions to get the opntracing.Span from the context.
+It shows the basic usage of our tracing package which provides [OpenTelemetry](https://opentelemetry.io/) middleware for [HTTP](https://golang.org/pkg/net/http/#Handler) and [Events](https://github.com/blacklane/go-libs/blob/master/x/events/events.go#L14) handlers as well as functions to get the otel Span from the context.

 ## Running